Twice-baked Raspberry Ricotta Cheesecake with a Thyme Crust

 Heat the oven to 180°C/Gas Mark 4.

 Line the pastry case with aluminium foil, draping it over the edges a little, and fill it with baking beans or rice.
 Bake blind for 15 minutes, then remove from the oven and leave to stand for 5 minutes.
-Lift out the foil with the beans or rice and return the pastry case to the oven for 5 minutes or until it has started to colour slightly.
+Lift out the foil with the beans or rice and return the pastry case to the oven for 5 minutes or until it has started

 Using a spatula, mix the ricotta with the flour, lemon zest and egg yolks, then add the milk and mix to a smooth, creamy paste.
 Put the egg whites in a clean bowl, start whisking, then gradually add the caster sugar and whisk to a soft-peaked meringue.
 Using a rubber spatula, gently fold the meringue into the ricotta mixture.